 I’m a workplace psychologist and career coach.
 I help clients to choose, change, or advance their careers.

-My inclination was to be candid but I wasn’t allowed to be.
-I started doing volunteer work helping job seekers because in that role, I could be more transparent.
+Also, I inclined to be candid but I wasn’t allowed to be.
+I started doing volunteer workhelping job seekers because, in that role, I could be more transparent.

 Eventually, I decided to focus full-time on psychology and career coaching.
 I still work quite a bit with people in the tech industry so those early years were a good foundation.